vuatech/RPM-Spec-Info/readme.txt

 Devel packages contain a pkgconfig folder with a file inside that can be called upon using pkgconfig() This can also be done if the devel package contains a cmake folder.
 In cmake case you can call cmake() typlib, %{mklibname "packagename"} can be used to called library packages if there is no other ways to do so.
+Test logs/mock output from abf/build process can be used to frind provided lines for packages.

 Cargo:
 cargo vendor = download of dependencies tar -zxf %{SOURCE1}
 mkdir -p .cargo
 cat >> .cargo/config.toml << EOF
+{results from cargo vendor at the end of the process}
 EOF
-^ allows the importing of cargo vendor
+^ allows the importing of cargo dependencies

 Go:
 go mod vendor = download of dependencies